andreasronge/dev-happiness-elixir/otp.md

 # Distributed Elixir

+## Node

+An executing Erlang runtime system which has been given a name.
+Connections are by default transitive.
+Nodes are protected by a magic cookie system.

-## Nodes
+## Connected Nodes

-Connecting nodes to clusters

 ```
+# Give node a name
 iex --sname foo@localhost
+# Connecting this node to other node
 iex(foo@localhost)> Node.connect :bar@localhost
 true
 iex(foo@localhost)> Node.list